JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-07-validation.md

 ### Nutanix Files Hosted on the Infrastructure Cluster (dedicated)
 In this scenario, we also used FSLogix Profile Containers for the user profiles and stored them on a Nutanix Files share.
 This time, we hosted Nutanix Files on the infrastructure cluster.
 This setup doesn’t affect the overall CPU usage of the cluster nodes hosting the virtual desktops.
+The following charts show the storage performance of the Nutanix Files cluster during the test.

 ![Nutanix Files Dedicated IOPS](../images/RA-2022-Citrix_Virtual_Apps_and_Desktops_Windows_Desktops_on_vSphere_image40.png "Nutanix Files Dedicated IOPS")